danielgospodinow/danielgospodinow.com/content/interests.md

 After my Bachalor's, I went for a Master's degree in Entrepreneurship.
 I think that some management, marketing, finance, and entrepreneurship skills can help me a lot more in life than any other technical skills from a technical degree.

 In the future, I'd love to go for another Master's degree or even a PhD in a foreign university.
-Currently, I'm considering some options like Sweden and Switzerland.
+Currently, I'm considering some options like Sweden 🇸🇪, Switzerland 🇨🇭, and even the USA 🇺🇸.

 #### Teaching